 Our aim is to give the students exposure to exam style questions, fill in gaps in their knowledge and help them to improve their revision and exam techniques.

 GCSE and IGCSE courses: are suitable for students in their final year of GCSE and IGCSE courses, usually students studying in Year 11.
-AS-level courses are suitable for students in the first year of their A-levels, usually Year 12.
-A2-level courses are suitable for students in the final year of the A-levels, usually Year 13.
-All courses are designed for exams to be taken in summer 2013.
+A Level Year 1/AS Level courses are suitable for students in the first year of their A Levels, usually Year 12.
+A Level Year 2 courses are suitable for students in the final year of the A Levels, usually Year 13.
+All courses are designed for exams to be taken in summer 2018.

 The courses are for revision of work already covered.
 If you have minor gaps in your knowledge, or areas you have covered already but have forgotten or not understood very well, the courses will help.
 However, in the short revision course period we are not able to teach every part of the subject and we do not suggest that by coming on our courses any student will be guaranteed a high grade.
 Grades are clearly also affected by the amount of revision each student does after the courses and by their actual performance during the exam.